top of page

 Happy New Year!
 As we settle into 2026, the world of interior design is taking a collective breath.
 For the last decade, we’ve seen a dominance of "cool greys," high-gloss whites, and the stark minimalism of the showhome aesthetic.
 While these styles had their place, 2026 is shaping up to be the year where character, warmth, and true craftsmanship make a definitive comeback.

-At DW Construction, I’m seeing more clients in Heathfield and across East Sussex asking for homes that feel "lived-in" rather than just looked-at.
+At DW Construction, I’m noticing more clients in Heathfield and across East Sussex asking for homes that feel "lived-in" rather than just looked-at.
 Here is a look at the key trends defining bespoke furniture this year and how you can incorporate them into your home.

 1. The Return of Natural Wood Tones